-- So far we so XCHG in xv6 and JOS
+- So far we use XCHG in xv6 (via AMOSWAP)

-- Many other atomic ops, including add, test-and-set, CAS, etc.
+- Many other atomic ops, including add, test-and-set,

+CAS, etc.

 - How does hardware implement locks?

 - Get the line in M state

 - Defer coherence messages

 - Do all the steps (read and write)

 - Resume handling messages